mayconfmelo/min-article/docs/manual.typ

   required: true
 )[
   The name of the glossary term; it is what will be defined.
-If the name, have any fancy caracters like apostrophes or quotes, is recommended to use a string instead of content.
+If the name, have any fancy characters like apostrophes or quotes, is recommended to use a string instead of content.
 ]